KSSidhu/CMPT276/README.md

 |Emulator and Visualizer| Kirat and James        |
 |Chip8 Tool             | Chamodi and Aloshius   |
 |Games                  | Adam, Aloshius, Chamodi|

+### risk analysis

+key risks, and how they will be dealt with
+### hardware and software requirements

+hardware and software that is needed, both for development and after development during production
+### work breakdown

 Release 1:
 <ol>